mhBrice/thesis/article3/article3.md

 more so at the northern distribution limit [@caspersen_seedling_2005;
 @tremblay_potential_2002].
 For instance, @tremblay_potential_2002 showed that
-northern populations of *A. rubrum* are maintained essentially through vegetative reproduction with occasional sexual recruitments which, in combination, allow this species to colonise recently disturbed sites.
+northern populations of *A. rubrum* are maintained essentially through vegetative propagation with occasional sexual recruitments which, in combination, allow this species to colonise recently disturbed sites.
 In Ontario, @caspersen_seedling_2005 reported an elevated recruitment failure for *F. grandifolia* which was mainly due to low seed fecundity.
 This species